vsivsi/meteor-file-collection/README.md

 You may have noticed that the gridFS `files` data model says nothing about file ownership.
 That's your job.
 If you look again at the example code block above, you will see a bare bones `Meteor.userId` based ownership scheme implemented with the attribute `file.metadata.owner`.
 As with any Meteor Collection, allow/deny rules are needed to enforce and defend that document attribute, and fileCollection implements that in *almost* the same way that ordinary Meteor Collections do.
 Here's how they're a little different:

 *    A file is always initially created as a valid zero-length gridFS file using `insert` on the client/server.
 When it takes place on the client, the `insert` allow/deny rules apply.
+*    The `remove` allow/deny rules work just as you would expect for client calls, and they also secure the HTTP DELETE method when it's used.
+*    The `read` allow/deny rules secure access to file data requested via HTTP GET.
+These rules have no effect on client `file()` or `findOne()` methods; these operations are secured by `Meteor.publish()` as with any meteor collection.
-*    Clients are always denied from directly updating a file document's attributes.
-The `update` allow/deny rules secure writing file *data* to a previously inserted file via HTTP methods.
+*    The `write` allow/deny rules secure writing file *data* to a previously inserted file via HTTP methods.
 This means that an HTTP POST/PUT cannot create a new file by itself.
 It needs to have been inserted first, and only then can data be added to it using HTTP.
-*    The `remove` allow/deny rules work just as you would expect for client calls, and they also secure the HTTP DELETE method when it's used.
-*    The `retrieve` allow/deny rules secure access to file data requested via HTTP GET.
-These rules have no effect on client `file()` or `findOne()` methods; these operations are secured by `Meteor.publish()` as with any meteor collection.
+*    There are no `update` allow/deny rules because clients are always prohibited from directly updating a file document's attributes.
 *    All HTTP methods are disabled by default.
 When enabled, they can be authenticated to a Meteor `userId` by using a currently valid authentication token passed either in the HTTP request header or as an URL query parameter.

 ## API